 Kathleen earned her B.A. in Psychology from the University of British Columbia and her M.A. in Rehabilitation Counseling from the University of South Florida.
 She holds a Certificate in Expressive Arts Therapy from California Institute of Integral Studies.
-She is a Licensed Mental Health Counselor in Florida, and a Registered Expressive Arts Consultant Educator through the International Expressive Arts Therapy Association (IEATA).
-Kathleen is currently a Board Member of IEATA.
+She is a Licensed Mental Health Counselor in Florida.
+Kathleen is also a Registered Expressive Arts Consultant Educator and a Registered Expressive Arts Therapist through the International Expressive Arts Therapy Association (IEATA).
+Kathleen was on the Board of IEATA for many years, and is now serves as a Board Advisor.

 A psychotherapist since 1988, Kathleen has had a private practice for 30 years and was a primary therapist and then Clinical Director of the Sexual Abuse Treatment Program at the Child Protection Center of Sarasota, for 20 years in total.